 Profile verification helps to properly document the account and who it belongs to.
-Additionally, KYT or additional transfer verification, allows us to know who we are transacting & conducting business with.
+Additionally, KYT or additional transfer verification, allows us to know who we are transacting and conducting business with.

 How does it benefit you?

-Peace of mind - we can see regulations are coming to exchanges that will need to adhere to standards that are compatible with long-standing banking regulations and procedures that help counter bad practices and ensure the continuation of our services as a fiat on-ramp exchange with lots of potential.
-For more information on that see this note here.
+We can see regulations are coming to exchanges that will need to adhere to standards that are compatible with long-standing banking regulations and procedures that help counter bad practices and ensure the continuation of our services as a fiat on-ramp exchange with lots of potential.
+For more information, see this note here.